 What if I think a student is exhibiting excessive absences?
-If you believe a student is showing a pattern of excessive use of absences, please convey your concerns to the CARE team.
+Our Zoom to Campus and other efforts are designed to aid students during temporary absences from class.
+If you believe a student is showing a pattern of excessive use of absences, express your concerns via Starfish.